Apple Mac Pro Customized for:

-Like most software developers, Autodesk maintains a list of system requirements for various versions of AutoCAD that can be used to help ensure the hardware in your system will work with AutoCAD.
-However, most "system requirements" lists tend to cover the required hardware, not what hardware will actually achieve the best performance.
-In addition, some lists can be outdated, list old hardware revisions, or simply outright list sub-optimal hardware.
+Like most software developers, Autodesk maintains a list of system requirements for AutoCAD that can be used to help ensure the hardware in your system will perform well with AutoCAD.
+However, most "system requirements" lists tend to cover the minimum required hardware, not the hardware that will achieve optimal performance.
+In addition, some lists can be outdated, list old hardware revisions, or outright list sub-optimal hardware.

-Because of how inconsistent those lists can be, we've taken the time to perform testing to determine what Mac Pro hardware runs AutoCAD the best.
+Because of how inconsistent those lists can be, we've taken the time to perform testing to determine the optimized Mac Pro hardware for AutoCAD.
 Based on this testing, we have come up with our own list of recommended hardware for AutoCAD.

 2D architectural design with AutoCAD, while not as demanding as 3D based tools like Revit, can still be accelerated with the right hardware.
 At its core, AutoCAD is a single threaded application.
 The ability to interact and manipulate large datasets can be improved with higher CPU clock speeds, fast storage and adequate memory.